venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 For preparing changes to be executed by a powerful, external agent.

 ### 6.4.
 Codebase-Aware Analysis Workflow (RAG)
-For performing complex analysis on a large codebase.
-The standard flow is now fully automated:
+The standard flow is now fully automated and decoupled:
-1.  **Index (Automated):** A developer pushes a commit.
-The CI/CD pipeline automatically runs `ai-index` and uploads the branch-specific knowledge base to cloud storage.
+1.  **Index (Automated):** A developer pushes a commit to a Product repository.
+The CI/CD pipeline runs `ai-index` and uploads the knowledge base to cloud storage.
-2.  **Configure (One-Time Setup):** A developer configures their local `.ai_config.yml` to point to the shared cloud storage bucket.
+2.  **Serve (Automated):** The Librarian service, running in a production environment, automatically downloads and serves the latest index.
 3.  **Query (Any Machine):** A developer runs an `ai "..."` command.
-The `RAGContextPlugin` automatically ensures a fresh, local copy of the index is present (downloading it if necessary) and injects the relevant context into the prompt.
+The `RAGContextPlugin` in the Conductor makes a lightweight API call to the Librarian service, which returns the relevant context for injection into the prompt.

 #### 6.5.
 The RAG Index Data Lifecycle

-The codebase-aware RAG system operates on a robust, automated data lifecycle that ensures all clients have access to a fresh, relevant index without manual intervention.
-The flow is triggered by developer actions in Git and managed by the CI/CD pipeline.

-The lifecycle consists of five distinct stages:
+The lifecycle is now split between the Producer (CI/CD) and the Consumer (Librarian).

-**Stage 1: Local Development (Developer's Machine)**
+**Stage 1 & 2: Local Development & Git Push (The Trigger)**
-*   A developer writes or modifies code in their local Git repository.
-This is the source of all new information.

-**Stage 2: The Trigger (Git Push)**
-*   The entire automated workflow is triggered when a developer executes a `git push` to a tracked branch on the remote repository (e.g., GitHub).
+*(These stages remain the same)*

 **Stage 3: Indexing (CI/CD Environment)**
-*   The push event activates the `smart-indexing.yml` GitHub Actions workflow.
-*   The CI/CD runner checks out the specific commit.
+*   The `ai-index` command builds the complete vector database.
-*   It runs the `ai-index` command, which scans the repository, chunks the code, and builds a complete, self-contained vector database in the `.ai_rag_index/` directory.

 **Stage 4: Centralization (Cloud Object Storage)**
-*   The CI/CD workflow compresses the entire `.ai_rag_index/` directory into a `index.tar.gz` file.
-*   This archive is uploaded to the central OCI Object Storage bucket.
-Two copies are stored:
+*   The CI/CD workflow compresses and uploads the `index.tar.gz` archive to the central OCI bucket.
-    1.  `indexes/<branch>/latest/index.tar.gz`: This file is **overwritten** on every push, always representing the absolute latest version for that branch.
-    2.  `indexes/<branch>/archive/<timestamp>_<commit>.tar.gz`: A new, timestamped file is created for **historical auditing and debugging**.
-These are automatically deleted after a set period by a bucket lifecycle policy.

-**Stage 5: Consumption (Client Machine)**
+**Stage 5: Consumption (Librarian Service)**
-*   A developer runs an `ai "..."` command on their local machine.
-*   The `RAGContextPlugin` activates and checks its local cache (`.ai_rag_index/.cache_state.json`).
-*   **If the cache is fresh** (within the configured TTL), it uses the existing local database instantly.
-*   **If the cache is stale or missing**, the plugin connects to OCI, downloads `latest/index.tar.gz` for the current Git branch, unpacks it, and updates its cache state.
+*   On startup, the Librarian service connects to OCI, downloads the latest `index.tar.gz`, unpacks it, and loads it into its local ChromaDB instance.
+It keeps this index in memory to serve requests.
-*   The plugin then queries this fresh, local database to provide context to the LLM.

 ---